Get Published: How to Write Romance

-- There's an immediate spark when the h and H meet, but there is always something that stops them getting together.
-Coincidence and circumstance aren't enough - both characters must have some kind of inner conflict to work through before they can form a relationship.
+- There's an immediate spark when the h and H meet, but there is always something that stops them from getting together.
+Coincidence and circumstance aren't enough—both characters must have some kind of inner conflict to work through before they can form a relationship.
 It may be something in their past, or it could be related to their personality or aspirations.

 - There must be a Black Moment when it looks as though the H and h will never get together.

 - There is always a HEA (Happy Ever After)

 Believe it or not, these guidelines are relaxed compared to the old Mills & Boon days!
 Then, heroines weren't allowed any previous partners and the HEA was always a wedding, or at least an engagement ring.